Software used by 18 states to enhance revenues and reduced time to pay to members of Ticket to Work program.

 Another way that VR can help with pain is by providing a sense of control.
 When we feel like we’re in control of our environment, it helps us feel calmer and more relaxed.
 That sense of control can be helpful in managing pain.

 While VR has been used mostly for pain management, there are a number of other ways that it is being used in medicine such as using VR will help people with phantom limb pain.
 This is where people who have lost a limb still feel pain in the missing limb also, VR can be used to help people who suffer from things like post-traumatic stress disorder (PTSD).
 It can also be used to help people with phobias, such as a fear of heights or public speaking.
 PTSD and phobias are usually treated with exposure therapy, where the person is exposed to their fear in a controlled setting.

 VR pain management is a treatment option that uses virtual reality technology to help people manage pain.

-There are a few different ways that VR can be used to help manage pain.
-One way is by providing a distraction from the pain.
+There are a few different ways that VR can be used to help manage pain like One way is by providing a distraction from the pain.
 When someone is focused on a VR activity, they’re less likely to focus on the pain they’re feeling.
-VR can also be used to provide relaxation and stress relief, which can also help reduce pain levels.
-Additionally, VR can be used to help people learn new coping strategies for dealing with pain.
+VR can also be used to provide relaxation and stress relief, which can also help reduce pain levels and Additionally, VR can be used to help people learn new coping strategies for dealing with pain.

 We have partnered with Federal and State agencies, academia, tech startups, and well-known organizations – positively impacting over a billion lives